Technological advances are nothing new to the staffing industry trends discussion.

 - Map out your marketing footprint and tactics

-- Pin down a starting budget (use tracking to finesse and improve spend in high ROI areas)
+- Pin down a starting budget (use tracking to finesse and improve spending in high ROI areas)

 - Automate and template as much as you can